-- 3.67.
+3.67.
 Paragraphs 3.68-3.75 provide recommendations on meeting Requirement 30 of SSR-2/1 (Rev. 1) [1].
-The recommendations provided in IAEA Safety Standards Series No. SSG-48, Ageing Management and Development of a Programme for Long Term Operation of Nuclear Power Plants [19] and IAEA Safety Standards Series No. NS-G-1.6, Seismic Design and Qualification for Nuclear Power Plants [12], should also be considered. - 3.68.
-The components and instrumentation for the reactor coolant system and associated systems are required to be qualified to perform their functions in the entire range of environmental conditions that might prevail prior to or during their operation, or should otherwise be adequately protected from those environmental conditions (see Requirement 30 of SSR-2/1 (Rev. 1) [1]). - 3.69.
+The recommendations provided in IAEA Safety Standards Series No. SSG-48, Ageing Management and Development of a Programme for Long Term Operation of Nuclear Power Plants [17], should also be considered.

+3.68.
+The components and instrumentation for the reactor coolant system and associated systems are required to be qualified to perform their functions in the entire range of environmental conditions that might prevail prior to or during their operation, or should otherwise be adequately protected from those environmental conditions. (see Requirement 30 of SSR-2/1 (Rev. 1) [1])

+3.69.
 The relevant environmental conditions that might prevail prior to, during and following an accident, and the ageing of structures, systems and components throughout the lifetime of the plant are all required to be taken into consideration in the environmental qualification (see Requirement 30 of SSR-2/1 (Rev. 1) [1]).
-Further recommendations on ageing management are given in SSG-48 [19]. - 3.70.
-Environmental qualification should be carried out by means of testing, analysis and the use of experience, or by a combination of these. - 3.71.
+Further recommendations on ageing management are given in SSG-48 [17].

+3.70.
+Environmental qualification should be carried out by means of testing, analysis and the use of experience, or by a combination of these.

+3.71.
 Environmental qualification should include the consideration of such factors as temperature, pressure, humidity and radiation levels.
 Margins and synergistic effects (in which the damage due to the superposition or combination of effects might exceed the total damage due to the effects separately) should also be considered.
-In cases where synergistic effects are possible, materials should be qualified for the most severe effect, or the most severe combination or sequence of effects. - 3.72.
-Techniques to accelerate the testing for ageing and qualification can be used, provided that there is adequate justification to do this. - 3.73.
+In cases where synergistic effects are possible, materials should be qualified for the most severe effect, or the most severe combination or sequence of effects.

+3.72.
+Techniques to accelerate the testing for ageing and qualification can be used, provided that there is adequate justification to do this.

+3.73.
 For components subject to the effects of ageing degradation by various mechanisms, the design life and, if necessary, the replacement frequency should be established.
-In the qualification process for such components, samples should be aged to simulate the end of their design lives before being tested under relevant accident conditions. - 3.74.
-Components that have been used for qualification testing should generally not be used subsequently for construction purposes.
+In the qualification process for such components, samples should be aged to simulate the end of their design lives before being tested under relevant accident conditions.

+3.74.
+Components that have been used for qualification testing should generally not be used for construction purposes.